 The SCP-7050 is Sanyo's first entry into rugged cell phones that are compliant with military standard 810 F for dust, shock and vibration.
 It comes with GPS, Bluetooth and push-to-talk.

 For outdoor lifestyles, the G'zOne Type-S cell phone by Casio just might be what the doctor ordered against shock, dust, rain and even for underwater use.
-Built to multiple military standards specifications, the rugged G'zOne Type-S works with Verizon Wireless services like VZ Navigator.
+Built to multiple military standards specifications, the rugged G'zOne Type-S works with Verizon Wireless services like VZ Navigator and is available in burgundy, blue and silver.

 "The PN-218 from Pantech Wireless is a great choice for people with active lifestyles - it's a flip phone that's small enough to go anywhere and tough enough to tackle almost any adventure," said Wade McGill, senior VP at Alltel Wireless.